Leo-webdev7/vehicle_constructor/README.md

 This project allows to select or build a vehicle and performs actions with this vehicle.

-## Contribution Guidelines

-Please refer to the CONTRIBUTING.md file for guidelines.

 ## Test Instructions

 npm test